JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 I was a guest contributor at Telecompetitor and a writer for ReadWrite in addition to being published in a technology trade journal.
 However, the majority of my publishing output since 2010 is behind corporate firewalls.

-Any personal social networking profiles on LinkedIn, or other similar services on the Internet are placeholders, non-authoritative, exploratory, deprecated, or superseded by my [website](/) and all claimed verifications on [Keybase](https://keybase.io/jaycuthrell) where I maintain an active personal profile including [my personal self-hosted self-funded Mastodon instance](https://cuthrell.com/@jay) and a DNS/.well-known claim for [@cuthrell.com on Bluesky](https://bsky.app/profile/cuthrell.com).
+Any personal social networking profiles on LinkedIn, or other similar services on the Internet are placeholders, non-authoritative, exploratory, deprecated, or superseded by my [website](/) and all claimed verifications on [Keybase](https://keybase.io/jaycuthrell) where I maintain an active personal profile including [my personal self-hosted self-funded Mastodon instance](https://cuthrell.com/@jay) and a DNS/.well-known claim for [@cuthrell.com on Bluesky](https://bsky.app/profile/cuthrell.com) as well as [@fudge.org on Bluesky](https://bsky.app/profile/fudge.org).

 I am not on [X/Twitter](https://help.twitter.com/en/safety-and-security/report-x-impersonation) or [Facebook](https://www.facebook.com/help/174210519303259/?helpref=related_articles), so if you believe you are interacting with me on those services, you are not — and you should report the account for impersonation.

 ### My Employers, Clients, and Customers

+I am currently Chief Product Officer at [NexusTek](https://nexustek.com).

 My [CV / resumé is available exclusively on this website](/resume/) and I may update other formats such as my [LinkedIn profile](https://linkedin.com/in/jaycuthrell) from time to time.